 This course covers the casting of objects and clay sculptures into a permanent material such as plaster, resin and cold cast metals.
 The course will guide students through the entire process of turning a clay model into a solid, lasting sculpture, as well as creating multiple copies of a specific object.
 Students will be making an appropriate mold type for their subject, such as waste mold or silicon mold.
 Once the mold is completed, a cast in the chosen material will be done.
 Finally, depending on the desired look, a patina finish will be applied.
 Various techniques of finishing and patinas will be explored.
 For larger-sized sculptures, an extra materials cost may be required.

-All materials provided and covered by Materials Fee.
-Students may wish to bring an apron and their own tools, but TSA has a large selection of tools to provide to students but during COVID shared tools will be kept to a minimum.
+Students may wish to bring an apron and their own tools and TSA has a large selection of tools to provide to students but during COVID shared tools will be kept to a minimum.
 Disinfecting before and after each use is required.